microsoft/Kusto-Query-Language/doc/stringsizefunction.md

 ---
 title: string_size() - Azure Data Explorer
-description: This article describes string_size() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the string_size() function to measure the size of the input string. ms.reviewer: alexans ms.topic: reference ms.date: 02/05/2023
 ---
 # string_size()